 - Musical entertainment, dances, lectures, comedy, excursions, and cultural events are planned throughout the year

-- Student Recreation Center houses a rock-climbing wall, provides fitness programs/equipment, racquetball courts, gymnasiums, and a juice bar
+- Student Recreation Center houses a rock-climbing wall, provides fitness programs/equipment, racquetball courts, gymnasiums

-- 8 men’s sports: baseball, basketball, cross country, football, tennis, indoor and outdoor track
+- 9 men’s sports: baseball, basketball, cross country, football, swimming, tennis, indoor and outdoor track and field, wrestling

 - 14 women’s sports: acrobatics and tumbling, basketball, bowling, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track and field, volleyball

-- Athletic facilities include swimming pool, stadium, fieldhouse, weight room, playing fields, tennis and basketball courts, indoor/outdoor track, cross country course
+- Athletic facilities include swimming pool, stadium, multipurpose field, fieldhouse, weight room, playing fields, tennis and basketball courts, indoor/outdoor track, cross country course

-Approximately 80% of students receive financial aid in the form of scholarships, grants, loans, or campus employment.
-Kutztown awards scholarships that can be combined with any need-based financial aid you receive after filing the FAFSA.
-We automatically review students for scholarships at the time of acceptance.
-Ensure that you list KU when filing the FAFSA and our Financial Aid Office will review for need-based aid.
+- More than 80% of students receive financial aid in the form of scholarships, grants, loans, or campus employment.
+Kutztown awards scholarships based on academic merit.
+We review students for scholarships at the time of acceptance.
+Scholarships can be combined with need-based financial aid after filing the FAFSA for qualifying students.